 Copyrights accompany us in our daily lives without us being aware of them.
 Rights to use works and other copyrights can be sold at a high price.
-However, it must also be taken into account that an illegal use can cause high costs to the illegal user.
+But this also means any illegal use can results in hefty costs for the illegal user.

-A typical copyright infringement in the online area is the illegal use of images, for example in online shops and on various websites.
+A typical online copyright infringement is the illegal use of images, for example in online shops and on various websites.
 This consequently causes damage to the author.
 The author can then claim the damage afterwards.
-Often it concerns copyright infringements by photographers or image designers.
+These cases often concern copyright infringements of photographers or image designers.

-This is followed by a warning to often several users of these pictures, without them being aware that they have done anything wrong.
-The costs can be extremely high, since on the one hand the damages and on the other hand the lawyer's fees are included in the invoice amount.
-In order to counteract such warnings preventively, some precautions should be taken.
+This can be followed by a warning being to several users of these pictures, without them being aware they've done anything wrong.
+The costs can be extremely high, as both the damages and the lawyer's fees are included in the invoice amount.
+The are some precautions you should take in order to prevent such warnings.

 What is protected by copyright?

 Works of literature, science and art are protected by copyright.
-Even if the descriptions vary from one legal system to another in the EU member states, the same rights are largely protected.
-Particularly in the case of photographs and pictures, the case law is largely unanimous.
-In addition, the law regulates the scope, content, enforceability and transferability of said rights.
+Even if the descriptions are structured differently by the various legal systems of the EU member states, the same rights are largely protected.
+Especially in the case of photographs and images, case law is largely unanimous.
+Furthermore, the law regulates the scope, content, enforceability and transferability of said rights.

-Examples of copyrighted works include photographs, images, lyrics and music.
-If you want to get an exact overview, you can download the European Copyright and Related Rights Act or the Austrian implementation of the copyright law .
+Examples of works protected by copyright are photographs, pictures, song lyrics and music.
+If you want to get an exact overview, you can have a look at the european Copyright and Related Rights Act or the Austrian implementation of the Copyright Act.

-On the net, image and copyright personal rights are usually violated, as photographs or images are often misused.
-The law speaks of photographic works and photographs: Photographic works are characterized by their special creative value (e.g. a photo shoot), while photographs can be the simplest photographs (snapshot).
-A different effect can be seen in the statute of limitations.
-It also makes a difference whether the protected works were used for private purposes or commercially.
+On the net, image and moral rights are usually violated, as photographs or images are often misused.
+The law speaks of photographic works and photographic images: photographic works are characterised by their special creative value (e.g. a photo shoot), while photographic images can be the simplest photographs (snapshot).
+A different effect can be seen in the limitation period.
+Furthermore, it makes a difference whether the protected works were used for private purposes or commercially.

-No matter whether you are a private blogger running a website for dietary supplements or a large web shop for natural products: You must always check the rights of use before using works of third parties (others who are not contractual partners).
+No matter if you are a private blogger running a website for nutritional supplements or a big webshop for natural products: You must always check the rights of use before using the works of third parties (others who are not contractual partners).

-In order to counteract copyright violations preventively, please note the following:
+To prevent copyright infringements, please note the following:

 - Free images: use images and photos only if explicit reference is made to free commercial use.

-- Despite free commercial use, the name of the author (e.g. the photographer) is often required, so you must include the name of the photographer or designer below the image so that everyone can see who created the work.
+- Despite free commercial use, you are often required to give credit to the author (e.g. the photographer); you must therefore include the name of the photographer or designer under the image so that it is clear to everyone who created this work.

-- Save the link or make a screenshot of the site where the free commercial use of the image is granted.
+- Save the link or take a screenshot of the site , where the free commercial use of the image is granted.

 - Buy images if no free commercial use is offered (e.g. Adobe Stock) and keep the invoice as proof and at best again a screenshot for documentation.

-Furthermore, you should always ask yourself the following questions when you see a picture or photo online that you want to use:
+Furthermore, you should always ask yourself the following questions when you see an image or photo online that you would like to use:

 - Can I use this photo for my website?
-Clarify with the author whether you are a private or commercial operator of a website and clearly state that you want to use his photo etc. on your website (at best also on which subpage).
+Explain to the author whether you are a private or commercial operator of a website and clearly state that you want to use his photo etc. on your website (ideally also on which sub-page).

-As soon as you have obtained permission to use it, you should document this by taking a screenshot.
-Unforeseeable warnings can always occur.
+As soon as you have acquired a consent to use, you should document this via screenshot.
+There can always be unforeseeable warnings.
 Often photographers sell their images to portals, which then pass on the usage licenses.
 If you can then provide the lawyer with evidence (e.g. in the form of a screenshot), the warning could be withdrawn.

 Examples for the correct handling of photos

-To help you better understand potential copyright infringement when using photos, I have two examples for you:
+To better illustrate potential copyright infringement when using photos, I have two examples for you:

 Example 1: Private blog

-Let's assume that you run a blog that you use for purely private purposes.
-To make your texts a little more attractive, consider copying an image from Google and pasting it into your blog.
-This is the reproduction of a work protected by copyright and is therefore illegal, unless you have given your consent (preferably in writing).
+Let's assume that you run a blog that you use purely for private purposes.
+To make your texts a little more attractive, you consider copying an image from Google and pasting it into your blog.
+This is a reproduction of a work protected by copyright and is therefore illegal unless you have given your consent (preferably in writing).

-Even though the penalty for commercial operators is higher and the compensation claim is usually higher, you should avoid such situations.
-It is best to use platforms like Unsplash, Pixabay , Pexels.
-Here you can find pictures and photographs for free commercial use.
+Even if the penalty is higher for commercial operators and the claim for damages is usually higher, you should avoid such situations.
+It's best to use platforms like Unsplash, Pixabay or Pexels.
+Here you can find images and photographs for free commercial use.

 Example 2: Online shop

-Suppose you run an online store.
-You don't take the photos for your products yourself, but use the images from the manufacturer or hire external photographers.
-Even if the products are from the manufacturer, you need their permission to use the product photos.
+Let's assume you run an online shop.
+You do not take the photos for your products yourself, but use the pictures from the manufacturer or hire external photographers.
+Even if the products come from the manufacturer, you need their permission to use the product photos.

-In many webshops just these image rights are not considered at all; however, the manufacturer rarely complains, because between the author (manufacturer) and the distributor (webshop) there is usually a contractual obligation and a lawsuit would weaken these weaknesses.
+In many webshops, it is precisely these image rights that are not taken into account at all; however, the manufacturer rarely sues, since there is usually a contractual relationship between the copyright holder (manufacturer) and the distributor (webshop) and a lawsuit would weaken this.

 How do I react to warnings?

-Remember that you are by no means the first to receive a warning letter.
-Especially warnings due to copyright infringements happen every day.
-Of course, in the warning letters there are different paragraphs that refer in some way to copyright or other intellectual property rights; in the end it's always about money.
-In such a situation I recommend the following:
+Don't forget that you are by no means the first person to receive a warning letter.
+Above all, warnings about copyright infringements happen every day.
+In the warning letters, of course, different paragraphs are mentioned, which refer in some way to copyright or other intellectual property rights; ultimately, it is always about money.
+In such a situation, I recommend the following:

-- Do not let a number of paragraphs and legal foreign words unsettle you
+- Do not let yourself be confused by several paragraphs and legal foreign words

 - Make a settlement offer or contact an intellectual property lawyer

-Even if a warning letter is not in the mailbox every day, for a lawyer in this line of business it is "daily business".
+Even if a warning notice is not to be found in the mailbox every day, for a lawyer in this industry it is "daily business".
 One thing is clear: copyright infringement is punishable by law.
-This means that a successful claim by the author can result in a fine and sometimes a prison sentence.
-At the same time, the author is entitled to damages, which are calculated, among other things, on the basis of the previous misuse of the work.
-Based on the amount in dispute, the lawyer calculates his costs for advising the client and adds additional documentation costs.
-Value added tax is also added; in total, the warning notice often results in very high costs.
+This means that if the copyright holder successfully sues, he or she may be fined and sometimes even imprisoned.
+At the same time, the author is entitled to damages, which are calculated, among other things, according to the previous misuse of the work.
+On the basis of the amount in dispute, the lawyer calculates his costs for advising the client and adds documentation costs.
+In addition, the value added tax is calculated; in total, the warning often results in very high costs.

-The lawyer will send you a cease and desist declaration; you should not sign it immediately.
-Usually such declarations are pre-fabricated and designed in favour of the other party.
+The lawyer will send you a cease-and-desist letter; you should not sign this immediately.
+Such declarations are usually prefabricated and interpreted in favour of the other party.
 It is best to contact a lawyer and get legal advice.
-If you are sure that you have not committed any violation, you should have the necessary evidence to prove it.
-If there is no response to the warning within a given period, the other party's lawyer will file a lawsuit.
-If you admit you have committed an infringement but do not want to hire your own lawyer, try a settlement offer.
+If you are sure that you have not committed an infringement, you should have the necessary evidence to prove it.
+If the warning is not responded to within a specified period of time, the other party's lawyer will file a lawsuit.
+If you admit that you have committed an infringement but do not want to hire your own lawyer, try a settlement offer.

 Settlement offer: Reducing damage

 The other side and their lawyers are only human.
-Often, they can meet you halfway if you repent and admit your mistake.
-In a settlement offer, you present your own point of view and explain why you committed the copyright infringement:
+Often, they may accommodate you if you are remorseful and admit your mistake.
+In a settlement offer, you state your own position and explain why you committed the copyright infringement:

-- Weren't you aware you were committing an injury?
+- Were you not aware that you were committing a violation?

 - Why weren't you aware of it?

-Thereafter, a counter offer can be made, which is called a settlement offer.
-If you are in financial difficulties or simply cannot afford the high demand of the other party, you should point out your financial circumstances.
-Of course, the opposing party's lawyer may want to see evidence of this.
-If you can provide him with this proof, the lawyer may consult with his client and agree on a concession of a sum X.
+After that, a counteroffer can be made, which is called a settlement offer.
+If you are in financial difficulties or simply cannot afford the high demand of the other side, you should point out your financial circumstances.
+Of course, the other party's lawyer may want to see proof of this.
+If you can provide him with this proof, it may be that the lawyer consults with his client and a concession of a sum X is agreed.

-Provide the other side with proof that your business is threatened by the high costs.
+Provide the other party with evidence that your business is threatened by the high costs.

 What are the damages to be paid in case of copyright infringement?

-As a user of potentially copyrighted works, it is your responsibility to verify that the use is lawful.
-If a lawsuit is filed, you as a user must have evidence to support his innocence.
-The courts are rather strict in their assessment of this evidence.
+As a user of potentially copyrighted works, it is your responsibility to verify that the use is legal.
+If a lawsuit is filed, you as the user must have evidence to support your innocence.
+The courts are rather strict in assessing this evidence.

-The injured party (for example the photographer) has the possibility to assess his damage according to different variations: lost profit, fictitious royalties and usual tariff rates.
-As a result, the assessment of damages depends on the individual situation.
-Legal fees are added to the damages, which can be as high as the damages themselves.
-For this purpose, it must be taken into account how long the work has been used illegally.
-For each additional day of unlawful use, most warning letters demand a predetermined sum.
+The injured party (for example the photographer) has the possibility to assess his damages according to different variations: lost profit, fictitious royalties and customary tariff rates.
+It follows that the assessment of damages depends on the individual situation.
+Legal fees add up to the damages, which can sometimes be as high as the damages themselves.
+In addition, it must be taken into account how long the work has been used unlawfully.
+For each additional day of unlawful use, most warnings demand a predefined sum.

-The amount of compensation depends on the individual case.
+The amount of damages depends on the individual case.

-And what happens if you do not respond to a warning letter?
-The consequences of not responding are probably a lawsuit.
-Because the unlawful use of intellectual property is a criminal offense.
-If you do not want to take this risk, you should respond to a warning letter as soon as possible.
+And what happens if you don't respond to a warning letter?
+The consequences of not responding are likely to be a lawsuit.
+This is because the unlawful use of intellectual property is a criminal offence.
+If you don't want to take this risk, you should respond to a warning letter as soon as possible.

 This question cannot be answered in a general way either.
-As a matter of principle, you should get a lawyer on board in case of major violations and high claims.
-This lawyer can possibly help you to reduce the compensation claims.
-Specialised law firms (intellectual property law) are often confronted with such situations.
-One of the best-known law firms is the Cologne-based media law firm WBS, which has own YouTube videos enlightens those interested in law on a wide range of problems.
+Basically, you should get a lawyer on board in case of major violations and high claims.
+They may be able to help you to reduce the claims for damages.
+Specialized law firms (intellectual property law) are often confronted with such situations.
+One of the best-known law firms is the Cologne-based media law firm WBS, which uses its own YouTube videos to educate those interested in the law on a wide range of issues.

-When considering whether to engage a lawyer, you should of course take into account that law firms also charge a certain hourly fee.
-They will - just like the other party's lawyer - charge consultation and documentation costs.
-Consultation with a lawyer is usually the right solution, despite the additional costs.
-This is because many law firms are familiar with such cases and know the right procedure in the event of a warning.
+When considering whether to hire a lawyer, you should of course bear in mind that law firms also charge a certain hourly fee.
+They will charge for consultation and documentation costs, just as the other party's lawyer will.
+Consulting a lawyer, despite the additional costs, is usually the right solution.
+This is because many law firms are familiar with such cases and know the correct procedure to follow in the event of a warning.